 If your child will be buying lunch, they will receive a card to swipe.
 This will help speed up the process when paying for their lunch.
 It is still important to have your child memorize their student ID number.
 They will need to use it throughout their educational career while they are a student in our District.
 Their student ID number will be listed on the portal.

 If you choose to send in lunch money, please make sure it is in an envelope in their homework folder, with your child's name on it and the amount enclosed.
 If your child is allowed to purchase snack in school please send me a note saying they are allowed to buy snack or ice cream.

 We will be having a small class snack in the afternoon.
 Your child may bring in a water bottle (label with your child's name please) daily.
 Please limit this to water only...no juice, soda, iced tea, gatorade.
 If you would like to send in a snack donation, please send in something for us to share as a class.
 Any snack donation is appreciated... we have 20 students.
 Some suggestions - a box of animal crackers, fruit snacks, cookies, goldfish, large bag of pretzels.

 We will have recess everyday (weather permitting) outside on the playground.
+Please make sure your child is dressed in appropriate clothing for the weather.
+We will go outside during the winter months if the weather is above 45 degrees.
 As per school rules, all children must wear sneakers to climb on the equipment.
 Thank you for helping us keep the children safe outside!LiteracyWe will begin our year introducing the alphabet using the Fundations Phonics Program.
 During the 1st two weeks, we will introduce 3 letters.
 Starting the 3rd week, we will focus on 2 letters a week, review each letter, sound and discriminate between the uppercase and lowercase letter.How Can You Help At Home:Practice the letters and their sounds daily.

 During review at home, see if your child can think of 3-5 words that begin with that letter.